 One can’t but notice the thoughtful placement of the painting parallel to the bird feeders just outside her studio.

 Almost as if this painting is a beacon to call other birds and let them know this is a place of peace.

 Brush with Death

-“It was eleven in the morning, and we were just getting near open space, and I saw this owl flying headed straight at us.
+“It was eleven in the morning, and we’re just getting near open space, and I see this owl flying heading straight at us.
 I was amazed because you never see that.
 I was positive it was going to fly over the car.”

-You see the emotion on Kent’s face as her voice drops.
+You see the emotion on Karen’s face as her voice drops.

-The owl’s body left a huge impression in the windshield, but a more significant impact in Kent’s life.
+The owl’s body left a huge impression in the windshield, but a more significant impact in Karen’s life.

-Kent says she could not shake what happened and she and her husband decided to light a fire and honor the spirit of this owl.
+She couldn’t shake the tragic events so she and her husband light a fire to honor the spirit of this owl.

-After sharing her story, a friend suggested that Kent paint owls as a tribute.
+After sharing her story, a friend suggests Karen paint owls as a tribute.